 Baiye Tofu Rolls

-Tofu often gets a bad reputation for being bland — but that’s only if you don’t know what you’re doing.
-I experiment a lot with tofu, and recently I’m adding a new star to my tofu collection, taught to me by my friend Birdie from Northern China.
+Tofu often gets a bad reputation for being bland, but that’s only if you don’t know how to cook it right.
+I experiment with tofu a lot, and recently I’ve added a new star to my tofu recipe collection: Baiye tofu rolls, which my friend Birdie from Northern China taught me how to make.

-This is not your average tofu dish.
+This is not an average tofu dish.
 These grilled Baiye tofu rolls are smoky, juicy, and absolutely bursting with flavor.
-Think of them as savory veggie spring rolls — only high-protein, low-carb, and straight fire off the grill.
+Think of them as savory veggie spring rolls, only high-protein, low-carb, and hot off the grill.

-High in plant-based protein (23g per 100g tofu), fiber-rich, and loaded with antioxidants from herbs and spices — it recipe checks all the boxes for a healthy, balanced meal or snack.
+This recipe is high in plant-based protein (23g per 100g tofu), fiber-rich, and loaded with aromatics — all the boxes for a healthy, balanced meal or snack.

 Check out the video version of this recipe on my YouTube channel.